wesleyem/th57/EPS.md

 > Warning: Hydraulic system will not secure if HYD BOOST circuit breaker is out and the pilot will be unable to maintain control of the aircraft

-> Warning: In the event of a complete loss of electrical power in the TH-57B or a failure of the ESS No. 2 bus in the TH-57C, the hydraulic system will reenergize in the malfunction mode.
+> Warning: In the event of a complete loss of electrical power in the TH-57B or a failure of the ESS No. 2 bus in the TH-57C, the hydraulic system will re-energize in the malfunction mode.
 The pilot will be unable to override the hydraulic boost solenoid.

 ## Electrical System